-Whether you just said “I do!” or have proudly flaunted your engagement ring for decades, there’s nothing quite like the satisfaction of admiring the sparkle of your freshly-cleaned traditional or simulated diamond jewelry as it twinkles in the light.
+Whether you just said “I do!” or have proudly flaunted your engagement ring for decades, there’s nothing quite like the satisfaction of admiring the sparkle of your freshly-cleaned traditional or diamond alternative jewelry as it twinkles in the light.
 There’s no better time to shine up your fine jewelry – including one of the most meaningful pieces you own.
 What better way to set off your manicure than with a stunning engagement ring?

 While some people prefer professional cleaning for their engagement rings, sometimes there simply isn’t enough time to do so – especially during the hustle and bustle of the season!
 In this article, we’ll explore how to safely clean your engagement ring at home, including various cleaning methods suitable for the particular material your ring is made of, whether it is a non-traditional style or one of the most popular engagement ring styles.